tianyaochou/resume/main.typ

 )[
   Internship working on an in-house programming language
   - Fixed many bugs in various parts in the compiler
-  - Algorithm for checking mutability of variables
+  - Implemented algorithm for checking mutability of variables ]
-]
 #datedItem(
   item: "Compiler Engineer",